camio/dpl/README.md

   should be created for this.
 - Make the 'then' functions 'const' since they don't change the semantic value of a promise.
+- Carefully go over unit tests to be sure all branches are being tested.

 ### Priority 3
 - Add support for a then result of a 'keep' which keeps the result value no